retorquere/zotero-better-bibtex/.github/ISSUE_TEMPLATE/Import_question.md

 ---
-name: Import bug/enhancement
+name: Import question
-about: You appear to have found a bug in BBTs BibTeX import, or are proposing an enhancement to the import.
+about: You have a question about importing BibTeX.
-labels: import
+labels: import, question
 ---

 *Please verify **all** of the below before submitting*: